vmware/vic/doc/design/vic-machine/service.md

 We expect the vSphere H5 client plugin to support a single version of `vic-machine-server` and be upgraded in lock-step.

- - [ ] Do we need the plugin to provide at least basic support the "N+1" version of `vic-machine-server` as well so that it remains functional between when the OVA is upgraded and when the plugin is upgraded?
+ - [ ] Do we need the plugin to provide at least basic support for the "N+1" version of `vic-machine-server` as well so that it remains functional between when the OVA is upgraded and when the plugin is upgraded?

 ### Authentication